Plan cloud hybrid search for SharePoint in Microsoft 365

-Setting up cloud hybrid search for SharePoint requires careful planning.
+Setting up cloud hybrid search for SharePoint in Microsoft 365 requires careful planning.
 This article helps you design a highly reliable, secure and scalable cloud hybrid search solution.

 What search experiences do your users need?

-When you've set up cloud hybrid search and a full crawl of the on-premises content has completed, the Search Center in Office 365 automatically displays hybrid results from your Office 365 index.
+When you've set up cloud hybrid search and a full crawl of the on-premises content has completed, the Search Center in Office 365 automatically displays hybrid results from your Microsoft 365 index.

 Do your users need other types of search?

 Search verticals - Search verticals narrow search results to a specific set of content, for example to show only videos.
-If you currently use a search vertical in a Search Center in SharePoint Server, you have to recreate it in your Search Center in SharePoint Online in Office 365.
+If you currently use a search vertical in a Search Center in SharePoint Server, you have to recreate it in your Search Center in SharePoint in Microsoft 365.

-Site search - Your existing search in document libraries in SharePoint Server stops returning results when you move your search index to Office 365.
-Search is fastest when users use Search Centers that are in the same environment as the search index, so searching from an Office 365 Search Center gives a better experience.
-If your users need results from the Office 365 search index in on-premises SharePoint sites, such as in existing Team Sites in SharePoint Server 2010, you can set up search from SharePoint Server 2013 or SharePoint Server 2016.
-Plan a remote result source in SharePoint Server 2013 or SharePoint Server 2016 that gets results from the Office 365 search index and plan use of query federation.
-Because SharePoint Online in Office 365 processes your queries, your users have to use the query syntax that SharePoint Online supports.
-Learn more in Show results from Office 365 in on-premises SharePoint with cloud hybrid search.
+Site search - Your existing search in document libraries in SharePoint Server stops returning results when you move your search index to Microsoft 365.
+Search is fastest when users use Search Centers that are in the same environment as the search index, so searching from a Microsoft 365 Search Center gives a better experience.
+If your users need results from the Microsoft 365 search index in on-premises SharePoint sites, such as in existing Team Sites in SharePoint Server 2010, you can set up search from SharePoint Server 2013 or SharePoint Server 2016.
+Plan a remote result source in SharePoint Server 2013 or SharePoint Server 2016 that gets results from the Microsoft 365 search index and plan use of query federation.
+Because SharePoint in Microsoft 365 processes your queries, your users have to use the query syntax that SharePoint in Microsoft 365 supports.
+Learn more in Show results from Microsoft 365 in on-premises SharePoint with cloud hybrid search.

-eDiscovery - You might have to set up eDiscovery separately in SharePoint Server and in SharePoint Online in Office 365.
+eDiscovery - You might have to set up eDiscovery separately in SharePoint Server and in SharePoint in Microsoft 365.

 Cross-site publishing - Cross-site publishing isn't available with cloud hybrid search.